 right while his paw grasps a banner or shield.
 This

-heraldic design can be imagined emblazoned on a banner or ensign
+heraldic design can be imagined emblazoned on an ensign or flag

 hanging in a Medieval great hall.
 The finely detailed